 Corn is a good source of protein, potassium, fiber and good carbohydrates.
 It’s also a good source of vitamin C and B vitamins, such as Riboflavin, a B 2 that is important to energy metabolism (processing nutrients like carbohydrates to a form of energy that the body can use).
 A medium size ear of corn has about 80 calories and 1 gram of fat.

-Click here for a few recipes featuring corn, and be sure to print out and bring in your coupon this week as you get food for your 4th of July BBQs.
-Click here for tips on how to select and store corn, too.
+Click here for a few recipes featuring corn, and be sure to print out and bring in your coupon this week.